martomi/chiadog/README.md

 You can enable more verbose logging from `config.yaml` by changing `INFO` to `DEBUG`.
 You should see logs for every keep-alive event from the harvester.

+### Times are wrong?

+Chia has not yet introduced timezone aware log timestamps.
+Until they do make sure the `TZ` environment variable matches between the machine producing the logs and running chiadog.
+If running chiadog on Docker, pass in `-e TZ=UTC`, substituting `UTC` with your timezone, for example `Europe/London`.

 # Advanced Usage

 ## Redundant monitoring for `chiadog`